 Report Claims Famed Russian Test Pilot Warned USAF Pilot Before Fatal Crash Near Area 51

-One of the most influential characters in Russian aviation is quoted as having been in contact with Lt.
+The influential character in Russian aviation is quoted as having been in contact with Lt.
 Col. Schultz prior to the crash.

 Rumors continue to swirl around the mysterious death of Lt.
 Col. Eric "Doc" Schultz near Area 51 on September 5th.
 Various theories exist, including one that says he was the commander of the elite and shadowy "Red Hats" squadron that secretly flies foreign tactical aircraft for test and training purposes.
 Make sure to read all about these theories here.